-Delegated Third Party: Any Person to which IRONMAN delegates any aspect of Doping Control or anti-doping Education programs including, but not limited to, third parties or other Anti-Doping Organizations that conduct Sample collection or other Doping Control services or anti-doping Educational programs for IRONMAN, or individuals serving as independent contractors who perform Doping Control services for IRONMAN (e.g., non-employee Doping Control officers or chaperones).
+Delegated Third Party: Any Person to which IRONMAN delegates any aspect of Doping Control or anti-doping Education programs including, but not limited to, the International Testing Agency, third parties or other Anti-Doping Organizations that conduct Sample collection or other Doping Control services or anti-doping Educational programs for IRONMAN, or individuals serving as independent contractors who perform Doping Control services for IRONMAN (e.g., non-employee Doping Control officers or chaperones).
 This definition does not include CAS.